EnrcDamn/EuclideanRhythms-p5js/README.md

 ## Implementation

-This implementation is based on the Bjorklund algorithm, which was first introduced in nuclear physics for timing patterns in neutron accelerators but then re-imagined by Toussaint to produce sequences of maximally even rhythms.
+This implementation is based on the Bjorklund algorithm, which uses the same form of division of Euclid's algorithm in a binary structure.
+Bjorklund's algorithm was first introduced in nuclear physics for timing patterns in neutron accelerators, but then re-imagined by Toussaint to produce sequences of maximally even rhythms.

 It takes a number of steps (n) and finds the most even way to space pulses (k) within the window using only integers: if n is not evenly divisible by k, there will be two different durations between the evenly-spaced pulses.
 For example, k = 7 and n = 16 produces [ 1, 0, 0, 1, 0, 1, 0, 1, 0, 0, 1, 0, 1, 0, 1, 0 ].